tylermann/craftbench/README.md

-# entype README
+# CraftBench README

-This is the README for your extension "entype".
+This is the README for your extension "craftbench".
 After writing up a brief description, we recommend including the following sections.

 ## Features